Koh Samui Weather by Month: A Sunshine Calendar with Occasional Dramatic Outbursts

 Beach club day passes ($25-40) become the wisest investment since Apple stock in 2001, offering air-conditioned refuges with pools where you can pretend you’re not sweating through designer swimwear.
 The climate creates a natural selection process where only the heat-tolerant tourists remain, thinning crowds like a meteorological bouncer.

-June represents the last gasp before serious monsoon activity, maintaining temperatures of 80-92°F with 10-12 rain days.
+June represents the last gasp before serious monsoon activity, maintaining temperatures of 80-92°F with 10-12 rain days, though there remain enjoyable things to do in Thailand in June for bargain hunters.
 The bargain hunting season begins in earnest as hotels slash rates faster than a novice chef with something to prove.
 Think “Florida during hurricane season but without the actual hurricanes” – occasional dramatic skies but rarely the apocalyptic washouts that travel insurance companies use in their marketing materials.

 Hotel deals under $40 per night for decent accommodations become commonplace, though the savings come with a caution: jellyfish also enjoy June’s waters, making swimming at guarded beaches not just preferable but necessary unless you’re interested in adding “urine-based jellyfish sting treatment” to your travel anecdotes.